 What is an Overseas Property Scheme?

-While there are several options to purchasing property abroad, many people decide to buy new build properties directly from the developer and in several of these situations, the properties have yet to be built, and the money you put in actually funds the development of the properties.
+While there are several options for purchasing property abroad, many people decide to buy new build properties directly from the developer and in several of these situations, the properties have yet to be built, and the money you put in actually funds the development of the properties.

 Harlequin Properties may be one of the most well-known overseas property scheme scandal.
 UK investors were offered the chance to invest in luxury properties (typically apartments or hotels), to be built in the Caribbean.
 However, it has since been revealed that only a small portion of the properties were actually built and were generating an income.